-Julie Power: During Julie's time with The Loners there were hints that she might be unsure of her sexual identity.
-This was not resolved in the series itself, but in Avengers Academy, it was revealed that she didn't worried about the genders but the persons, which is the definition of the pansexuality.
+- Julie Power: During Julie's time with The Loners there were hints that she might be unsure of her sexual identity.
+This was not resolved in the series itself, but in Avengers Academy, it was revealed that she didn't worry about the genders but the persons, which is the definition of the pansexuality.
 She also once dated with Karolina Dean, the Lipstick Lesbian from Runaways.

-Evangelion 303: Kaworu has dated both Rei -a woman- and Saburo -a man-.
+- Evangelion 303: Kaworu has dated both Rei -a woman- and Saburo -a man-.

-A Growing Affection does this with Shizune and Hana Inuzuka.
+- A Growing Affection does this with Shizune and Hana Inuzuka.
 Both have primarily had relationships with men, but they fall in love and are married by the end of the story.